Board of Governance

 Chair of the Board.
 Linda Brookes is a senior leader in education with over twenty years of experience at Principal and Executive Principal / CEO level.
 She has successfully led and managed two large secondary schools and a growing multi academy educational Trust, encompassing both secondary and primary schools.
 During her senior leadership tenures, she led her schools to six Ofsted Inspections graded as ‘good’ or ‘good with outstanding features’.

 Linda’s strategic skills set includes: leading and managing people; implementing successful organisational development and change; finance and budgetary management, including securing extensive capital bids; site and premises management, including health and safety; implementing curriculum development and change; securing school effectiveness through implementation of high-quality teaching and learning strategies, effective and robust performance management processes and rigorous school policy frameworks.

 Bill is an accountant and served as a senior manager with Price Waterhouse in London and Sydney, Australia.
 He worked as a Partner in Cottons Accountancy from which he retired in 2012.
-Bill is Chair of Finance at The Grange and a Trustee of the Inspire Teaching School Alliance.
+Bill is a Trustee of the Inspire Teaching School Alliance.

 Gaynor Crute (CEO)